-Setting the system environment variable "SWT\WEBKIT2=1" before running ace enables WebKit2 support in GTK+3, if the package "webkitgtk4.x86\64" is found (in RHEL/CentOS7).
 This is the default mode starting in ACE v7.1.
-However, this setting does nothing useful when ACE is running with GTK+2, since WebKit2 is typically incompatible with GTK+2, and thus only the older WebKit(1) will be used with GTK+2.
+However, this setting does nothing useful when ACE is running with GTK+2 (as on RHEL/CentOS6), since WebKit2 is typically incompatible with GTK+2, and thus only the older WebKit(1) will be used with GTK+2.